All Episodes

 Rob was right.

-Uh he uh almost had it word were word for word verbatim from the Newsweek story, it's April 23rd of 2006.
+He almost had it word for word verbatim from the Newsweek story.

-It is uh fifteen months old.
+It is 15 months old.

 This story.

-Balad Air Base in Iraq, evidence that U.S. planning to stay for a long time, fifteen square mile mini city, one of four super bases where the Pentagon will consolidate U.S. forces.
+15-square-mile mini-city, one of four super bases where the Pentagon will consolidate U.S. forces.

-Despite all the political debate in Washington about a quick U.S. pull out from Iraq, the vast Balad Air Base, 15 square mile mini city of thousands of trailers and vehicle depots located 43 miles north of Baghdad is hard evidence that the Pentagon's planning to stay in Iraq for a long time.
+Despite all the political debate in Washington about a quick U.S. pullout from Iraq, the vast Balad Air Base, 15-square-mile mini-city of thousands of trailers and vehicle depots, located 43 miles north of Baghdad, is hard evidence that the Pentagon's planning to stay in Iraq for a long time, at least a decade or so, according to military strategists.

-You can talk about the insurgents, you can talk about Al Qaeda.
+You can talk about the insurgents.

 We own the airspace, and whoever owns the airspace over a country owns the country.